viters/docs/cookbook/permissions/workflows.md

 misconfigurations can have side-effects.

-In our simple `articles` workflow above, a minor misconfiguration in a co-editing workflow between two team members _may_ not be a big problem.
-But let's imagine for a second that:
+In our simple `articles` workflow above, a minor misconfiguration in a co-editing workflow between two team members _might_ not be a big problem.
+But in other cases it can have big consequences.
+For example, let's imagine for a second
+that:

 - The `writer` and `editor` roles were `teacher` and `student` roles.
 - The `articles` collection was instead a `tests` collection.